 Investopedia defines an Index Tracker as; “…an index fund that tracks a broad market index or a segment thereof.
 Tracker funds are also known as index funds.
 These funds seek to replicate the holdings and performance of a designated index.
 Tracker funds are designed to offer investors exposure to an entire index at a low cost.”

-The strategy is to buy and hold a stock indefinitely.
+The general strategy is to buy and hold a stock indefinitely.
 This means less trading and a result, less trading costs.
-Therefore, reduced fees should mean a higher return compared to a similar investment but with higher fees and transaction costs.
+Therefore, reduced fees via Index Funds should mean a higher return compared to a similar investment with higher fees and transaction costs.

 This ‘buy and hold’ strategy also means there are less human decisions to go wrong.
 William Sharpe, the Nobel prize-winning economist, showed in his famous ‘arithmetic of active management’ in 1991, that an active fund manager would need to be right 69-91% of the time in order to outperform passively managed index funds.